atimpone/aws-foundation-journey/1-dev-environments/2-5-set-up-shared-dev-network.md

 6. Within the AWS Control Tower dashboard select `Add organizational units`.
 7. Follow the prompts to create a new OU named **`infrastructure`**.

-In the next step when you create the new Network AWS account, you'll specify this new OU.
+In the a subsequent step when you create the new Network AWS account, you'll specify this new OU.

 ### Create the `development` OU